joolstorrentecalo/gitlab-foss/doc/user/group/roadmap/index.md

 **Tier:** Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-Epics in a group containing a start date or due date can be visualized in a form of a timeline.

-The roadmap in GitLab provides a high-level overview of the planned work and progress of epics and milestones in a timeline view (that is, a Gantt chart).
-Use the roadmap to visualize and communicate the strategic direction and dependencies of your projects.

-The epic roadmap offers the following benefits:

-- Aligns the team around a shared vision and goals.
-- Assists long-term planning and resource allocation.
-- Identifies potential blockers, dependencies, and risks early.
-- Provides stakeholders with a clear understanding of the project's timeline and milestones.
-- Helps track and update the project's progress.

-## View the roadmap

-To view the roadmap in a group:

-1. On the left sidebar, select **Search or go to** and find your group.
-1. Select **Plan > Roadmap**.
+> - [Moved](https://gitlab.com/gitlab-org/gitlab/-/issues/198062) from GitLab Ultimate to GitLab Premium in 12.9.
+> - In [GitLab 12.9](https://gitlab.com/gitlab-org/gitlab/-/issues/5164) and later, the epic bars show epics' title, progress, and completed weight percentage.
+> - Milestones appear in roadmaps in [GitLab 12.10](https://gitlab.com/gitlab-org/gitlab/-/issues/6802), and later.
+> - Feature flag for milestones visible in roadmaps [removed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/29641) in GitLab 13.0.
+> - In [GitLab 13.2](https://gitlab.com/gitlab-org/gitlab/-/issues/214375) and later, the Roadmap also shows milestones in projects in a group.
+> - In [GitLab 13.2](https://gitlab.com/gitlab-org/gitlab/-/issues/212494) and later, milestone bars can be collapsed and expanded.

-The roadmap shows the epics and milestones in a group, one of its subgroups, or a project in one of the groups.
+Epics and milestones in a group containing a start date or due date can be visualized in a form of a timeline (that is, a Gantt chart).
+The Roadmap page shows the epics and milestones in a group, one of its subgroups, or a project in one of the groups.

 On the epic bars, you can see each epic's title, progress, and completed weight percentage.